enasequence/read_docs/mod_08.rst

 When you have entered all the information you wish to and all of the sequences show green ticks indicating that they are correctly filled out, click 'Submit' to have your submission validated.
 If your sequences fail validation, you will be informed of this here.
-Otherwise, if your submission is successful, you will be shown a confirmation page and given accession numbers.
+Otherwise, if your submission is successful, a confirmation page will appear and you will later receive an email with your accession numbers.